-In sum, the trends in court decisions discoverability regarding the and admissibility of information located on a social networking site do not bode well for Peggy.
+In sum, the trends in court decisions regarding the discoverability and admissibility of information located on a social networking site do not bode well for Peggy.
 Since she posted information about herself and her misadventures on the trampoline to her MyFazer page, her counsel will surely face an uphill battle to prevent its production.
 The moral of the story for Peggy is the same for all users of social networking sites.
 Although these sites provide users with a sense of intimacy and community, they also create a potentially permanent record of personal information that becomes a virtual information bonanza about a litigant's private life and state of mind.
-The converse thus becomes the moral for litigation counsel - this new generational fount of potentially discoverable information should be high on the list of priorities when evaluating a new matter.
+The converse thus becomes the moral for Internet counsel - this new generational fount of potentially discoverable information should be high on the list of priorities when evaluating a new matter.

-Reprinted with permission from the August 2008 edition of the LAW JOURNAL NEWSLETTERS. © 2008 ALM Properties, Inc. All rights reserved.
+Reprinted with permission from the January 2009 edition of the LAW JOURNAL NEWSLETTERS. © 2009 Incisive US Properties, LLC.
+All rights reserved.
 Further duplication without permission is prohibited.
-For information, contact 877.257.3382 or reprintscustomer service@incisivemedia.com.
-ALM is now Incisive Media, www. incisivemedia.com #055081-10-08-0003
+For information, contact 877.257.3382 or reprintscustomerservice@incisive-media.com.
+Visit www.incisivemedia.com #055081-01-09-005